c0cainec0la/rainmeter/README.md

 *Rainmeter* is a desktop customization tool for Windows.
 For more information and downloads, visit [rainmeter.net](http://rainmeter.net/).

 For build instructions, see [this](https://github.com/rainmeter/rainmeter/blob/master/Docs/Building.md).
+Also install the awesomium SDK from https://www.awesomium.com/download/

 Fork Info, this is a customized version of rainmeter with a WebkitMeter widget added on to the library natively.